 Unfortunately, human memory is far from perfect.
 When you learn something new, without enough repetition spaced out over time that new knowledge can quickly fade away.
-Scientist have studied this for generations and their research suggests it’s super important to revise content regularly to commit it to your long term memory.
+Scientists have studied this for generations and their research suggests it’s super important to revise content regularly to commit it to your long term memory.
 Doing so saves you from having to re-learn something all over again down the track.

 For most students there’s often a very long time between when you learn some content, and when you might be asked to recall it in an assessment or exam.
 When you combine this with the sheer volume of material you’re expected to learn, it’s a big task to keep all that information fresh in your brain.